Sacha Baron Cohen: Early life and education

-Baron Cohen was first educated at the independent Catholic St Columba's College in St Albans, before moving on to attend the independent Haberdashers' Aske's Boys' School in Elstree.
-He then studied History with a focus on antisemitism at Christ's College, Cambridge, graduating in 1993 with upper-second-class honours.
-As an undergraduate, he wrote his thesis on the role of Jewish activists in the American civil rights movement.
-He was a member of the Cambridge University Amateur Dramatic Club, where he performed in shows such as Fiddler on the Roof and Cyrano de Bergerac, as acted in shows with the Labour Zionist youth movement Habonim Dror.
-He played the cello while growing up, and made his original television debut as a cellist on Fanfare for Young Musicians.
+Baron Cohen was educated at the independent Catholic St Columba's College in St Albans, before moving to the independent Haberdashers' Aske's Boys' School in Elstree.
+He then studied history with a focus on antisemitism at Christ's College, Cambridge, graduating in 1993 with upper-second-class honours.
+As an undergraduate he wrote his thesis on the role of Jewish activists in the American civil rights movement.
+He was a member of the Cambridge University Amateur Dramatic Club, where he performed in shows such as Fiddler on the Roof and Cyrano de Bergerac, and acted in shows with the Labour youth movement Habonim Dror.
+He played the cello while growing up and made his television debut as a cellist on Fanfare for Young Musicians.

 Career

 Early roles

 Baron Cohen grew up as a fan of Monty Python and Peter Cook, but his greatest comedic influence was Peter Sellers, whom he saw as "this incredibly realistic actor, who was also hilarious and who managed to bridge the gap between comedy and satire".
 Known for portraying a wide range of comic characters using different accents and guises, Sellers was referred to by Baron Cohen as "the most seminal force in shaping [his] early ideas on comedy".
 After leaving university, Baron Cohen worked for a time as a fashion model.
 By the early 1990s, he was hosting a weekly programme on Windsor cable television's local broadcasts with Carol Kirkwood, who later became a BBC weather forecaster.
 In 1995, Channel 4 was planning a replacement for its series The Word, and disseminated an open call for new television presenters.
-Baron Cohen sent in a tape of himself in the character of Kristo, an Albanian fictional television reporter (who developed into the Kazakh Borat Sagdiyev), which caught the attention of a producer.
+Baron Cohen sent in a tape of himself, which caught the attention of a producer.
 Baron Cohen hosted Pump TV from 1995 to 1996.

 In 1996, Baron Cohen began presenting the youth chat programme F2F for Granada Talk TV and had a small role in an advertisement for McCain Microchips, as a chef in a commercial entitled "Ping Pong".
 He took clown training in Paris, at the École Philippe Gaulier, studying under master-clown Philippe Gaulier.
 Of his former pupil, Gaulier says: "He was a good clown, full of spirit" while Baron Cohen remarks of Gaulier, "Without him, I really do doubt whether I would have had any success in my field".
+He left TV journalist Rob Burley a note reading "Dear Rob, good luck baby, have fun and things, see you soon, Sacha.", when Burley left the programme.
 Baron Cohen made his first feature film appearance in the British comedy The Jolly Boys' Last Stand (2000).
 Also in 2000, he played the part of Super Greg for a series of TV advertisements for Lee Jeans; the advertisements never aired, but the website for Super Greg created an internet sensation.